What this document is (and what it isn’t)

 - Public CI runs the full test suite on every commit.
 Test failures block merges.

 Right to erasure is implemented via cascading foreign keys: deleting an account row removes every related row (incidents, sessions, magic_links).
-The audit log persists with account_id nullified — required by SOC 2 CC7.5 (incident communication evidence) but PII anonymized.
+The audit log persists with account_id nullified, which SOC 2 CC7.5 requires (incident communication evidence) but with PII anonymized.
 One DELETE satisfies Article 17 for a Lictor account.

-The EU AI Act is in phased enforcement through 2026–2027.
+The EU AI Act is in phased enforcement through 2026 and 2027.
 Lictor’s products are most relevant to providers and deployers of high-risk AI systems (Annex III categories) and to general-purpose AI providers.

 Article 9 requires high-risk AI providers to “establish, implement, document and maintain a risk management system.”
 Lictor’s role:

-- 9(2)(b) Estimation and evaluation — Sentinel events carry severity (
+- 9(2)(b) Estimation and evaluation.
+Patrol findings carry severity (

 Article 12 requires automatic logging of events relevant to the operation of high-risk AI systems.
 Guardian’s incident store + audit_log together provide a technical record of the system’s risk-relevant events.
 Retention is configurable per account.

-Sentinel’s blocking and redaction modes provide automated detection, but the human-oversight requirement is a property of the deploying organization.
-Lictor enables — but does not satisfy — Article 14.
+Lictor’s audit and Patrol monitoring provide automated detection, but the human-oversight requirement is a property of the deploying organization.
+Lictor enables Article 14, but it does not satisfy it.

 Deployers must “monitor the operation of the high-risk AI system.”
 Guardian provides the monitoring substrate; the Slack webhook + audit log + per-incident drill-down provide the practical monitoring tools.

 For deployers using AI to interact with humans, Article 50 requires that humans be “informed that they are interacting with an AI system.”
-Lictor Shield can detect AI-agent surfaces on websites and inform end-users; this is one of the few consumer-side products in the AI security category that addresses Article 50 directly.
+Lictor’s audit flags AI-agent surfaces in your codebase so you can add the required disclosure, but informing your end-users that they are interacting with an AI system remains the deployer’s responsibility.

 The NIST AI Risk Management Framework maps cleanly onto Lictor’s product surfaces: